sajalmakharia/ShortenUrl/README.md

 # Future
 - The performance can futhur be improved by adding clusters with load balancers such that there are more instances such that the uniqueness can be maintained and also for handling huge amount of traffic.
-- Also something like a validity can be added to the code so that the data (shorten url) is not always valid and the space in the DB is optimally used.
+- Something like a validity can be added to the code so that the data (shorten url) is not always valid and the space in the DB is optimally used.
+- Caching too can be introduced for fast data access according to the frecuency in which the data is accessed.